UmutKocatepe/SMS-Spam-Classification-with-Multinomial-Naive-Bayes/README.md

-# Multinomial Naive Bayes SMS Spam Classifier (Scratch)
+# Multinomial Naive Bayes SMS Spam Classifier

 This project implements a **Multinomial Naive Bayes** classifier from scratch (no scikit-learn NaiveBayes).
 It classifies SMS messages as spam or ham, using the classic **SMS Spam Collection** dataset.